 The tag historian system stores the records into one of the data partitions.
 After the value changes above, our database stores the records.

 Below we'll describe how each value was stored as the tag changed value.

-Once we enable history on the tag and set the deadband mode to Analog, the system will record the first value on the tag.
+Once we enable history on the tag and set the deadband style to Analog, the system will record the first value on the tag.
 Since we only have our first value, we use arbitrarily large and small values for the upper slope and lower slope (3.40282347 x 10^38 and -3.40282347 x 10^38, respectively), and store those numbers until the tag changes value again.

 Here we see the value on the tag changed to 150.
 Since this is only the second value recorded, the system needs to figure out the slope values so it knows when to next collect a record.
 The system calculates both slope values as listed above.

 Because the previously stored slope values are simply placeholders, we replace them with these newly calculated values.
 This value of 150 is not yet stored in the database.
 Instead, this value of 150 is kept in memory, waiting until the tag changes again.

 Our tag changes value to 50.
 The system calculates the new slope values again, this time using 150 as the previous value.

 Our newly calculated values meet our storage criteria.
 The new upper slope (-0.0022058727) is less than the previous lower slope (0.0012062641).
 Therefore the system will store the previous value (150) and use these newly calculated slope values the next time the tag changes value.
 The newest value of 50 is not yet stored.